cssnr/zipline-extension/README.md

-A Zipline Client [Chrome](https://chromewebstore.google.com/detail/zipline-extension/gkkloiijbkgkbmgckfefigkjckhdikkd) Web Extension and [Firefox](https://addons.mozilla.org/addon/zipline-extension) Browser Addon for a self-hosted [Diced/Zipline v4 Server](https://github.com/diced/zipline) to upload files, shorten urls, view, edit and upload files, and much more...
+A Zipline Client [Chrome](https://chromewebstore.google.com/detail/zipline-extension/gkkloiijbkgkbmgckfefigkjckhdikkd) Web Extension and [Firefox](https://addons.mozilla.org/addon/zipline-extension) Browser Addon for a self-hosted [Diced/Zipline](https://github.com/diced/zipline) v4 server to upload files, shorten urls, view, edit and upload files, and much more...

 Upload files with drag and drop from your computer or right-click on any media to upload directly to your Zipline server.

-Check all the features and more on the website: https://zipline-extension.cssnr.com/
+Check all the [features](https://zipline-extension.cssnr.com/guides/features) and [screenshots](https://zipline-extension.cssnr.com/guides/features#screenshots) on the [website](https://zipline-extension.cssnr.com/).

 This web extension is in active development but already has a large [feature set](#features).
 Expect major changes in future releases.
 Please let us know [which features](https://github.com/cssnr/zipline-extension/discussions/categories/feature-requests) you would like to see.

-We are also developing a native [Zipline Android Application](https://zipline-android.cssnr.com/) ([cssnr/zipline-android](https://github.com/cssnr/zipline-android?tab=readme-ov-file#readme)).
+We are also developing a native [Zipline Android Application](https://zipline-android.cssnr.com/) - [cssnr/zipline-android](https://github.com/cssnr/zipline-android?tab=readme-ov-file#readme).

 > [!TIP]
 > ▶️ View the [Getting Started Guide](https://zipline-extension.cssnr.com/guides/get-started) on the website.